Electoral district of Castle Hill

 Castle Hill is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-It is represented by Ray Williams of the Liberal Party.
+It is represented by Mark Hodges of the Liberal Party.

-It is an urban electorate in the Hills District in Sydney's north west, taking in the suburbs of Annangrove, Beaumont Hills, Box Hill, Glenhaven, Nelson and parts of Castle Hill, Dural, Kellyville, North Kellyville, Kenthurst, Maraylya, Middle Dural, Round Corner and Rouse Hill.
+It is a conservative urban electorate in the Hills District in Sydney's north west.

+History

 The electorate formed during the redistribution in 2004 and replaced the former electorate of The Hills, which was abolished at the same time.
 It was first contested at the 2007 election, when it was won by Michael Richardson, previously the member for The Hills.